 Although the statute of limitations does limit a plaintiff’s timeline to file a lawsuit in child injury cases, Pennsylvania statute provides an extension for minors.
 The two-year timeline does not begin to run on a child injury claim until after the unemancipated minor has turned 18 years old.
 Therefore, he or she would have until age 20 to file a lawsuit.
 This is an important consideration in situations where a minor’s parents did not realize that there was a recoverable injury or chose not to file a lawsuit immediately.

 Attractive Nuisance Doctrine

 The attractive nuisance doctrine is a specific doctrine of premises liability in which a landowner may be responsible for a child’s injuries even though the child was trespassing when the injury occurred.
 Pools, trampolines, wells, and unsecured construction zones all may be considered attractive nuisances.

 Since children can be drawn to these features despite the potential dangers, a landowner has a duty to secure them appropriately.
 Several elements need to be shown in order to prevail in an attractive nuisance case.
 A seasoned lawyer in the area can help to assess whether a child’s injury falls into this doctrine of the law.

 When a child is harmed due to someone else’s actions or negligence, parents or guardians should seek skilled legal representation to better understand their options.
 If your child sustained an injury due to the fault or negligence of somebody else, you and your child might have a claim for compensation.
-Call our office today to schedule a consultation with a Bucks County child injury lawyer.
+Call our office today to schedule a consultation with a Levittown child injury lawyer.